johnstantongeddes/ApTranscriptome/ApTranscriptome_TR.md

 ### Proportion of responsive transcripts annotated

-Of the responsive transcripts, 51% are annotated, while 51% of all transcripts are annotated.
+Of the responsive transcripts, 49% are annotated, while 51% of all transcripts are annotated.

-length(which(responsive.lms.ann.type$Transcript %in% annotation.table[which(annotation.table$best.hit.to.nr != "-"), "Sequence.Name"]))

-best.hit.to.nr != "-")

 ### Candidate gene enrichment